Profession Calculators

 Common Mistakes to Avoid

-• Adding percentages directly instead of using the whole person method.
-50% + 30% + 20% does not equal 100% under VA math.
+• Adding disability percentages directly instead of applying the whole person method.
+50% + 30% + 20% does not equal 100%; it equals approximately 72% combined under VA math.
+This is the most common misunderstanding of VA disability ratings, and it leads veterans to believe they should be rated higher than they are.

 Frequently Asked Questions